ristep/webmenu_api/README.md

     $ docker-compose -f docker-compose.prod.yml up -d --build
     ```

     Test it out at [http://localhost:1337](http://localhost:1337).
 No mounted folders.
-To apply changes, the image must be re-built.
+To apply changes, the image must be rebuilt.